top of page

 During peak hours, AWS automatically spins up additional instances.
 When traffic drops, it

 scales down — meaning you only pay for what you actually use.
+Pair Auto Scaling with Elastic Load Balancing (ELB) for a seamless, performance-consistentexperience.

-organizations stick with outdated instances because they “just work,” but that loyalty costs
+4. Choose the Right Instance Families and Generations AWS regularly releases new instance families optimized for specific workloads.
+Many organizations stick with outdated instances because they “just work,” but that loyalty costs money.

 For instance: